sebastiansulinski/dotenv/README.md

 ## Versions

-Latest `v1.2.0` requires PHP 7.1+.
+As of version `v1.2.0` package requires PHP 7.1+.
 If you require support for older versions of PHP, please use version `v1.1.1`.

 ## Usage instructions